Are High-Security Checks Worth It?

 For users, the answer is always to check the platform’s history.
 Maturity is important, and so is a history of hacking and data breaches.
 However, even the most secure cryptocurrency exchanges can’t protect users from phishing and social engineering attacks, so it pays to be smart about your login and authentication details.

-In terms of safety of use, all major platforms offer a secure process of KYC for cryptocurrencies, and since data cannot be altered or removed on blockchain as all transactions are on public record which makes money laundering somewhat difficult.
+In terms of safety of use, all major platforms offer a secure process of KYC for crypto, and since data cannot be altered or removed on blockchain as all transactions are on public record which makes money laundering somewhat difficult.

 Since crypto remains relatively unregulated, there is an argument that no exchange is “safe” however like any other investment, people should only get involved with the understanding their capital is at risk.